sindresorhus/eslint-plugin-unicorn/docs/rules/no-null.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

 Disallow the use of the `null` literal, to encourage using `undefined` instead.
-You can find out more about this in <https://github.com/sindresorhus/meta/discussions/7>
+You can learn why in <https://github.com/sindresorhus/meta/discussions/7>

 ## Fail